TD International Money Transfer: Fees, Rates and Transfer Time

 Sending and receiving money from all over the world can be done with the click of a button.
 Thanks to the globalized world we live in, it’s now easier than ever to transfer funds from one part of the globe, to another.
 But did you know that all banks and major financial institutions charge a fee for each individual transfer?

 While every bank is entitled to charge any fee they deem appropriate for a service, they often overcharge for the privilege.
 Did you know you don’t have to use their transfer service just because you bank with them?
 KnightsbridgeFX is a trusted and highly reviewed service specializing in foreign exchange and international money transfer.
-Fully bonded and insured, Knightsbridge is committed to always getting you the lowest rate possible on your international money transfer or foreign exchange.
+Knightsbridge is committed to always getting you the lowest rate possible on your international money transfer or foreign exchange.
+Also, we have set aside $1,000,000 for consumer protection.

 To learn more about the costs of transferring funds internationally to, or from, TD Canada, read below and get all the facts.